cmichi/visual-traceroute/README.md

 # Readme

 This is a graphical frontend for the Unix `traceroute` utility.
+It displays the geographic locations to which a URL is resolved.

-Written using the Processing API.
-Also used: GLGarphics, toxiclibs and controlP5.
+It has been written using the Processing API.
+These librariers were also used: GLGraphics, toxiclibs and controlP5.

-It should work under all Unix systems.

 Requirements are:

  * `traceroute`
  * `dig`
  * Java
+ * A Unix system

 # Eye Candy